univention/decision-records/nubus/deployment/0016-udm-extensions-restart.md

 - Good, because it uses standardized Kubernetes features for configuration, retries, and error handling.
 - Good, because hides technical details behind an API.
 - Good, because an operator can implement complex update scenarios.
+- Good, because all types of Python-UDM software can register themselves and an operator can restart them all.
 - Bad, because the mechanism doesn't exist on UCS and would thus incur additional maintenance effort.

 ### Add an endpoint to the UDM REST API to tell it to reload itself